Battle of Manila (1574): Aftermath

-The termination of the conflict brought the first political relationships between Spain and China.
-Aumon asked Lavezaris to be able to pay for the Chinese captives, as among them there were kidnapped noblewomen.
+The termination of the conflict was the first political communication between Spain and China.
+While they besieged Limahong, Aumon asked Lavezaris to be able to pay for the Chinese captives, as among them there were kidnapped noblewomen.
 The Spanish governor instead gave them away for free, accepting only to send a Spanish embassy to the emperor as a condition.
-The expedition was directed by churchmen Martín de Rada and Jerónimo Martín and assisted by Chinese merchant Sinsay, a long-time friend of the Spaniards, and carried orders to get commercial relationships.
-However, although several other embassies were sent, diplomacy became cold due to the mismanagement of the new governor Francisco de Sande.
-For his part, Limahong would be defeated in Palau by the Chinese navy, commanded by viceroy Wang Wanggao of Fujian, and escaped in a single ship, offering his services in Siam and India before disappearing from the historical record.
+The expedition was directed by churchmen Martín de Rada and Jerónimo Martín and assisted by Chinese merchant Sinsay, a long-time friend of the Spaniards, and carried orders to respect the local religions and get commercial relationships, as Lavezaris was aware of the excellent benefits of the Chinese trade and desired to widen it.